 During the year ended December 31, 2022, Pinnacle Bank paid \$110.8 million in dividends to Pinnacle Financial.
 As of December 31, 2022, Pinnacle Bank could pay approximately \$1.0 billion of additional dividends to Pinnacle Financial without prior approval of the Commissioner of the TDFI.
 Since the fourth quarter of 2013, Pinnacle Financial has paid a quarterly common stock dividend.
 The board of directors of Pinnacle Financial has increased the dividend amount per share over time.
 The most recent increase occurred on January 18, 2022, when the board of directors increased the dividend to \$0.22 per common share from \$0.18 per common share.
 During the second quarter of 2020, Pinnacle Financial successfully issued 9.0 million depositary shares, each representing a 1/40th fractional interest in a share of Series B noncumulative, perpetual preferred stock (the "Series B Preferred Stock") in a registered public offering to both retail and institutional investors.
-Beginning in the third quarter of 2020, Pinnacle Financial began paying a quarterly dividend of \$16.88 per share (or \$0.422 per depositary share), on the Series B Preferred Stock.
-The amount and timing of all future dividend payments by Pinnacle Financial, if any, including dividends on Pinnacle Financial's Series B Preferred Stock (and associated depositary shares), is subject to discretion of Pinnacle Financial's board of directors and will depend on Pinnacle Financial's receipt of dividends from Pinnacle Bank, earnings, capital position, financial condition and other factors, including regulatory capital requirements, as they become known to Pinnacle Financial and receipt of any regulatory approvals that may become required as a result of each of Pinnacle Financial's or Pinnacle Bank's financial results.
+Beginning in the third quarter of 2020, Pinnacle Financial, if any, including dividends on Pinnacle Financial's Series B Preferred Stock (and associated depositary shares), is subject to discretion of Pinnacle Financial's board of directors and will depend on Pinnacle Financial's receipt of dividends from Pinnacle Bank, earnings, capital position, financial condition and other factors, including regulatory capital requirements, as they become known to Pinnacle Financial and receipt of any regulatory approvals that may become required as a result of each of Pinnacle Financial's or Pinnacle Financial results.